Algiras/Miserable/blog/src/content/blog/2025-04-08-theartofoverthinking.md

 # The Incident

 So, today was a thing.
-I tried to cook a 'healthy' meal and accidentally set off the smoke alarm.
-The fire department arrived and judged my lack of seasoning.
-Apparently, salt isn't a vegetable.
+I stood in front of a mirror and tried to 'affirm' myself.
+My reflection looked back with such profound skepticism that I had to apologize and leave the room.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.